InquisitiveAS/InquisitiveAS.github.io/_pages/about.md

 Aiming to become an accomplished AEC Machine Learning Engineer focused on Production grade Software development of Machine learning and AI products, while deeply understanding product and client needs in the AEC industry.

-As a AEC Machine Learning Engineer, future work  would address complex AECO dataset problems such as CAD-Large Language Model, Geometry-heavy computing ,Point cloud processing, Computer vision, Image processing, DSA implementations and Deep learning for BIM & Complex geometry modeling.
+As a AEC Machine Learning Engineer, future work  would address complex AECO dataset problems such as CAD-Large Language Model, Geometry-heavy computing,Point cloud processing, Computer vision, Image processing, DSA implementations and Deep learning for BIM.

 I am currently gaining expertise in Machine Learning, Data Science and Database pipelines in Backend side in both Python and Javascript ecosystem.